 Important tip to make a profit from the exchange rate

-The risk is now if you are going to pay a higher price!
-Number one tip from today: if the store of activity shows the price in USD?
-Then you will pay probably at the MEP rate which will be more expensive if you pay with your credit card.
+Number one tip: if the store of activity shows the price in USD?
+Then you will probably pay at the MEP rate which will be more expensive if you pay with your credit card.
 Unless the payment is done directly in USD.
 However, that will be unusual as the payment terminals in Argentina only accept ARS.

 How to get the benefit of the tourist dollar?